 How to contact us

-You can contact the NHS Cumbria and NHS North Lancashire Stop Smoking services on the numbers below, or during your stay in hospital, please ask a member of ward staff to contact our services on your behalf.
+You can contact the NHS North Lancashire Stop Smoking services on the number below, or during your stay in hospital, please ask a member of ward staff to contact our services on your behalf.

 If you live in Cumbria, please call 0300 013 3000 to find a local pharmacy who are offers 1-2-1 support and nicotine replacement therapy.